Position Title

 I chose UC Davis WRaCS because the department and university provide a diverse educational environment and student body, allowing me to engage in rhetoric and composition research from a refreshing perspective.

-- B.A. in English with a Minor in Creative Writing and Biology, University of Nevada, Reno
+- B.A., English, Emphasis: Creative Writing and Biology, University of Nevada, Reno.
+2021.

-- Social Justice WPA/GWPAing
+- Social Justice Education

 - Anti-Racist Rhetoric & Writing Curriculum Development